-- (a) See Commission replies to paragraphs 68 and box 5. - (b) Migration and development is about maximising the positive relationship which exists between migration and development, with the objective of harnessing the development potential of migration, for the benefit of both societies and migrants, and of contributing to sustainable development and poverty reduction.
-While the exact nature of the link between migration and development in different contexts might need to be further evidence based, migration is increasingly recognised as a powerful vehicle for boosting development in both countries of origin and countries of destination.
-The fact that migration is now included as a development enabler in the 2030 sustainable development agenda proves the progress made in this field in recent years. - (c) The Commission agrees that the support for return and readmission did not so far always have the expected results.
-However, effective return and readmission policies are a prerequisite for well-managed migration, and are an integral part of the GAMM. - The Commission agrees with the Court's observation and adds that readmission of its own nationals is an obligation under customary international law.
-It is part of migration, not security policy, as perceived by some partner countries. - (d) The Commission partially agrees with this conclusion.
+(a) See Commission replies to paragraphs 68 and box 5.

+(b) Migration and Development is about maximising the positive relationship which exists between migration and development, with the objective to harness the development potential of migration, for the benefit of both societies and migrants and to contribute to sustainable development and poverty reduction.
+While the exact nature of the link between migration and development in different contexts might need to be further evidence-based, migration is increasingly recognised as a powerful vehicle for boosting development both in countries of origin and countries of destination.
+The fact that migration is now included as a development enabler in the 2030 Sustainable Development Agenda proves the progress made in this field in recent years.

+(c) The Commission agrees that the support for return and readmission did so far not always have the expected results.
+However, effective return and readmission policies are a prerequisite for well-managed migration, and are an integral part of the GAMM.

+The Commission agrees with the Court's observation and adds that readmission of its own nationals is an obligation under customary international law.
+It is part of migration, not security policy, as perceived by some partner countries.

+(d) The Commission partially agrees with this conclusion.